 How to Make the Best Chicken Satay Skewers with Peanut Sauce

-- Marinate the chicken: Place cubed chicken into a zip-loc bag.
+- Marinate the chicken.
+Place cubed chicken into a zip-loc bag.
 Add in all the marinade ingredients (coconut milk, soy sauce, fish sauce, yellow curry powder, brown sugar, minced garlic, ginger and vegetable oil).
 Stir well to combine.
 Press the air out of the bag and seal tightly.
 Press the marinade around the cubed chicken to coat.
 Place in the refrigerator and marinate for at least 1 hour or overnight.

 - Make the peanut sauce: Combine all the ingredients (hoisin sauce, peanut butter, red curry paste (optional), lime juice, honey and water).
 Stir well with a spoon to mix until the mixture is smooth and uniform.
 Sprinkle chopped roasted peanuts on top.